SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Accuracy: \-3
 Special: Control 5

-Tags: 2 Arms
+Tags: Attack, Melee, Blunt

 Effects:
-If done while in a grapple, the accuracy penalty is removed, the grapple is ended, and the damage increases to d12s.
-If Suplex inflicts a wound, it is dealt to the opponent's head.
+When used while in a grapple this jutsu gains: Pummel, Control 3

 ## **Unarmed B-rank**